Merecatt/Terminal_game/README.md

 To attack, press a, then select number of units to send and finally select player to attack from set {1, 2, 3}.

-Game finishes after reaching 5 victories or pressing q by any of the players.
+Game finishes after reaching 5 victories or pressing q / ctrl + c by any of the players.